 The most immediate historical prescient was the anti-apartheid movement in South Africa.
 First of all because it was one of the most successful movements against colonisation and against widespread and institutionalised discrimination and also because it had only worked a few years before, so it was still very fresh and [Nelson] Mandela and the new South African system was an example of how this kind of activity could work.
 So it was both a reaction to the success of the brutal message used by Israel to supress any kind of non-violent resistance to the occupation and the success on the other hand of the South African model of fighting against Apartheid using international solidarity actions that were based around BDS.

-SS: And what exactly is the movement’s scope and goals?
+SS: And what exactly are the movement’s scope and goals?

 ML: There are several major components of BDS.
 First of all, you have to understand what each means.
 There is the boycott, then there is the divestment, and then there is sanctions.
 A boycott, of course, is on the one hand if you are talking economically, refusing to buy certain Israeli products.
 For some people the boycott means refusing to buy products that were made in settlements, so made in the Occupied Territories but in Jewish settlements or Jewish run-businesses.
 That seems like a great idea and almost every liberal person supports that because most people admit that the occupation is illegal under international law.
 The problem is, is that the Occupied Territories have become so integrated into Israel that it is more or less impossible to differentiate or separate companies that do business in the occupied territories and Israeli settlements with the larger Israeli economy, and that of course has been precisely the goal of the occupation and the settlement enterprise.
 So because of that, the BDS movement has more or less targeted all Israeli products for boycott on the argument that the entire Israeli political, economic, and cultural system is involved in the occupation therefore you really can’t make a distinction between the West Bank settlements and Israel proper.
 So that is the economic boycott.